Caiqueoak/Caiqueoak/README.md

 <h2 align="center">⚡ About me</h2>

 <p> My passion for coding started when I made a simple tic-tac-toe game using Java.
-As simple as it is, I realized the potential a dev has to make things happen.
+As simple as it was, I realized the potential a dev has to make things happen.
 Now I want to walk this path and evolve more.</p>

 <h2 align="center">:books: Stack</h2>